12 Must-Have Remote Work Tools For Productive Work

 Before we get into our list of remote work tools, we want to take a minute to outline why the solutions below are worth downloading, learning to use, and even paying for if need be.

-You may be thinking to yourself, “I do just fine with my email and phone.
+You may think, “I do just fine with my email and phone.
 Why do I need to add more apps to my workflow?
 It just sounds confusing…”

-You’re right, you can do fine without any of the remote tools listed below.
-If you wanted to, you could continue using the basic tools you already are to stay in touch with your company and your other remote colleagues.
+You’re right; you can do fine without any of the remote tools listed below.
+If you wanted to, you could continue using the basic tools you already have to stay in touch with your company and your other remote colleagues.
 But this definitely isn’t the best way to work.

 The right tools offer remote workers a couple of benefits they wouldn’t otherwise have: